Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Discussion

-We would like to consider another explanation.
-Figures \ref{fig:teo-ampl-oc} and \ref{fig:o-c-archival} show that at least $n=25$ and 41 TEOs exhibit significant changes of their frequencies.
+We would also like to consider another explanation.
+Figures \ref{fig:teo-ampl-oc} and \ref{fig:o-c-archival} show that at least $n=25$ and 41 TEOs exhibit significant changes in their frequencies.
 It is particularly pronounced for the dominant $n=25$ TEO (upper panel of Fig.\,\ref{fig:o-c-archival}).
-It seems from this figure that at least for the TESS data there is a correlation between $\Delta f/f_{\rm orb}$ and amplitude: the higher $\Delta f/f_{\rm orb}$, the lower amplitude.
-It is possible that a similar correlations exist also for the remaining TEOs observed in the ExtEEV although this cannot be verified with the available data.
-Therefore, it seems reasonable to conclude that small variations of frequencies of TEOs cause changes of their amplitudes.
-This is in agreement with the theory \citep[e.g.][]{2017MNRAS.472.1538F} which predicts that amplitudes of TEOs are sensitive to the detuning factor which depends on $\Delta f$, and even small changes of mode frequency may cause large changes of detuning factor and TEO's amplitude.
+It seems from this figure that at least for the TESS data, there is a correlation between $\Delta f/f_{\rm orb}$ and amplitude: the higher the $\Delta f/f_{\rm orb}$, the lower the amplitude.
+It is possible that similar correlations also exist for the remaining TEOs observed in the ExtEEV, although this cannot be verified with the available data.
+Therefore, it seems reasonable to conclude that small variations in frequencies of TEOs cause changes in their amplitudes.
+This is in agreement with the theory \citep[e.g.][]{2017MNRAS.472.1538F} that predicts that amplitudes of TEOs are sensitive to the detuning factor, which depends on the difference between the eigenfrequency of a mode and the nearest harmonic of the orbital frequency\footnote{We would like to emphasise that the aforementioned difference is not identical to the `observational' $\Delta f$ introduced in Eq.~(\ref{eq:df}).
+Due to non-linear effects, a TEO never has a frequency strictly equal to $nf_{\rm orb}$.
+Therefore, it is difficult to convert $\Delta f$ determined by us to the detuning factor, which relates to the spectrum of the normal modes.
+However, these two differences are related in the sense that a change in one of them entails a change in the other.}.
+Even small changes in the mode frequency may cause large changes in the detuning factor and TEO's amplitude.
 In this scenario, we would observe the effect of detuning between the eigenfrequency of the stellar mode and the nearest harmonic of the orbital frequency.
 The eigenmode would be tidally excited as long as its frequency is very close to the orbital harmonic.
 When they are moving apart, the efficiency of tidal forcing decreases rapidly and the mode decouples from the influence of a given orbital harmonic.
-The amplitude of such decoupled mode would decrease on a timescale dictated by its growth rate.
-A reverse situation may occur when frequency of an eigenmode approaches orbital harmonic --- an increase of amplitude of TEO should be observed.
+The amplitude of such a decoupled mode would decrease on a timescale dictated by its growth rate.
+A reverse situation may occur when the frequency of an eigenmode approaches the orbital harmonic --- an increase in amplitude of a TEO should be observed.